genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ## Profile Management

-The Profile Management micro-front-end is used to manage the profiles on the front end.
+The Profile Management micro front-end is used to manage the profiles on the front end.
 Two core components are used to manage the profiles - the grid and the form.

 :::info
 Profile Management is a concrete use case of the [Entity Management](#entity-management) micro front-end, which is provided as part of `foundation-ui`.